Quadcoptor Platform Equations of Motion: Dynamic Model12 min read

 Platform Inertia Matrix

-2. The body frame itself rotates with respect to the fixed-frame.
+- The body frame itself rotates with respect to the fixed frame.

-Morin sets \vec L_0 = \vec L as the momentum vector of the body at any given instant and imagines painting it on the body at this instant.
-The rate-of-change of momentum with respect to the fixed-frame is then…
+Morin sets as the momentum vector of the body at any given instant and imagines painting it on the body at this instant.
+The rate-of-change of momentum with respect to the fixed frame is then…

-That first term is the rate-of-change of momentum with-respect-to the body frame.
-This is what someone sitting on the rigid body would measure:
+That first term is the rate-of-change of momentum with respect to the body frame.
+This is what someone sitting on a rigid body would measure:

-The total rate-of-change of angular momentum is the rate-of-change of momentum relative to the moving frame PLUS the rate-of-change of the momentum of the moving frame with respect to the fixed frame.
+The total rate of change of angular momentum is the rate of change of momentum relative to the moving frame PLUS the rate of change of the moving frame’s momentum with respect to the fixed frame.

 Body-Fixed Momentum Vector Relative to NED Frame

-In Morin chapter 9 you can see derivation of the, “Inertia tensor” but it simplifies to a diagonal matrix when we select the body-frame axis to be principal axes of the body.
+In Morin chapter 9, you can see the derivation of the “Inertia tensor,” but it simplifies to a diagonal matrix when we select the body-frame axis to be the principal axes of the body.

 Blakelock doesn’t zero the lower-left and upper-right terms of the inertial matrix.
 For a fixed-wing aircraft he maintains a cross-coupling of the inertia terms associated with roll and yaw.
 If you study his figure 1-2 in the book section above you can make sense of this for an aircraft that does not appear symmetrical front-to-back.
 However, our quadcoptor is symmetrical here too.
 Our inertia matrix simplifies to the diagonal matrix above.